tels7ar/resume/resume-phil.md

 #### Manager, Release Management - September 2011 to April 2014

-I manage a team of three people who are responsible for software releases across all of Yahoo Communications (including Mail and Messenger).
-My team sets standards for software releases, plans the releases, and pushes the software to production servers.
-We regularly push changes to 10,000 servers a week.
-I cover everything from planning our strategic projects to writing perl scripts to analyze install logs.
-I also coordinate the activities of our Sunnyvale and Bangalore Release Management teams.
+I managed a team of three people who are responsible for software releases across all of Yahoo Communications (including Mail and Messenger).
+My team set standards for software releases, planned the releases, and pushed the software to production servers.
+We regularly pushed changes to 10,000 servers a week.
+I covered everything from planning our strategic projects to writing perl scripts to analyze install logs.
+I also coordinated the activities of our Sunnyvale and Bangalore Release Management teams.

 *Highlight*: Wrote a series of perl scripts to analyze mail farm software release quality.
 Trained Release and QA teams to use these